eliranwong/BHS-morphology/README.md

 Single-liner morphological codes for all words in Hebrew Bible (Biblia Hebraica Stuttgartensia, BHS, 5th edition)<br />
 This work is built on raw materials found at: https://github.com/ETCBC/text-fabric-data<br />
 <br />
 ETCBC database offers data covering morphology of all words in the text of BHS.
-However, morphological data of each single word are distributed into few different files.
-This project aims to simply generate single-liner morphological codes for all BHS words.
-This set of one-liner codes could be useful for creating end-user files, like bible or dictionary modules.<br />
+However, morphological data of each single word are distributed into few different files (e.g. gn.tf, nu.tf, ps.tf, st.tf, etc.).
+This work aims to simply generate single-liner morphological codes for all BHS words.
+This set of single-liner codes could be useful for creating end-user files, like bible or dictionary modules.<br />
 <br />
 <h2>Hebrew Text</h2>
 <p>